Tag: Progress

 • Progress as a noun

-What we’re thinking We find it beneficial, in the progress economy, to name some specific progress states.
-These serve as waypoints on progress journeys that we can refer to and reason about (see progress as a verb).
-Without further delay, let’s delve into the five commonly used named states!
-Naming states Here’s the five named…
+What we’re thinking We find it beneficial to name some specific progress states.
+Firstly, these named states serve as waypoints describing a seeker’s journey on progress attempts.
+Secondly, they help us explore and explain value in the progress economy; explaining Drucker’s famous quote: Innovate or die Without further delay, let’s delve into the five commonly used named […]

 Explore more »